Where can you find Nursery Rhymes & Children’s Songs with Lyrics?

 - Listening skills

-Rhymes and songs are like a story.
+Animal nursery rhymes and songs are like a story.
 Children learn their language line by line.
 One word after another!
 They listen, repeat, and learn.
 Since they have rhyming words, a plot, and the flow is singing, children become more attentive and, in a way, compelled to pay attention.
 This helps them understand the song and also makes them good listeners.

 Nursery rhymes are very creative.
 Either they have a story or some magical characters which aid the child to create his version in his mind.
-Moreover, schools also indulge the child in such activities which dramatise the popular rhymes and stories.
+Moreover, schools also indulge the child in activities which dramatise the popular rhymes and stories.
 Such activities bring out the creativity within the child.

 - Phonemic awareness